wernsey/skeem/Readme.md

  * Non-reentrancy is a problem why again?
  * It wouldn't be too difficult to make the collector reentrant...
  * ...but you won't be able to share objects between `Environment`s.
 I can't remember why this is a problem exactly, but it had something to do with, say, the NPCs in a CRPG each having their own `Environment`, but having to share objects from time to time when they interact
-* The MS has a drawback that the `Expr` structures of the parsed program itself has to be marked every GC iteration, but they won't be sweeped while the program is still in use.
+* The MS has a drawback that the `SkObj` structures of the parsed program itself has to be marked every GC iteration, but they won't be sweeped while the program is still in use.
  * A generational collector would alleviate this problem, but it comes with additional complexity, for example, the case where an object in an older generation acquires a pointer to a object in a younger generation
- * An alternative solution is to track the program's `Expr` objects with a separate MS, but this would require the MS to be made reentrant, with the same problems outlined above.
+ * An alternative solution is to track the program's `SkObj` objects with a separate MS, but this would require the MS to be made reentrant, with the same problems outlined above.
 * My RC also has some non-reentrant features for debugging memory leaks, but the problems with sharing objects between interpreter environments

 It seems the biggest drawback of using RC is that you can't have closures: The lambda has to keep a reference to the environment in which it was created, which in turn eventually has a reference to the global environment.
 So if you store a lambda with a closure in a global variable you'll have a circular reference, and therefore a leak.